Family Court orders for your welfare and property: How decisions can be made when there’s no EPA

 Do you need a lawyer to apply for a personal or property order?

 Not necessarily, but it’s a good idea to talk to a lawyer anyway.
-If you can’t afford a lawyer, you may qualify for legal aid (see the chapter “Legal aid”).
+If you can’t afford a lawyer, you may qualify for Legal Aid (see the chapter “Legal Aid and other legal help“).

 You can get an application form from the Family Court or from the Family Court website.
 You’ll need to file the application with the Family Court – there’s no application fee.